iamsayan/wp-last-modified-info/readme.txt

 = How this plugin helps to optimize SEO? =

-This plugin wraps modified info with 'dateModified' schema markup which is used to tell the last modified date & time of a webpage to various web crawlers (Google, Bing etc.)
+This plugin wraps modified info with 'dateModified' schema markup which is used to tell the last modified date & time of a webpage to various web crawlers (Google, Bing etc.).
+[Test your website with structured data tool](https://search.google.com/structured-data/testing-tool).

-= What is meta ‘revised’ tag? =

-The 'meta revised tag' is used to tell the last modified date & time of a webpage to various web crawlers (Google, Bing etc.).

 = The Date and Time inserted by this plugin is dependent on what? =